Corporate Governance

 Internal Auditing

-As part of efforts to ensure the effectiveness of internal audits, the department formulates an annual business audit plan at the beginning of each fiscal year, taking into account the Group’s overall risk and internal control status, and conducts audits in a planned manner.
-Audit reports on business execution are presented directly to the President at a monthly reporting meeting and distributed to all directors, corporate auditors, and relevant departments.
-In addition, reports are submitted semiannually to the Board of Directors and quarterly to a joint meeting composed of all executive officers.
+As part of its efforts to ensure the effectiveness of internal audits, the Audit Department formulates an annual internal audit plan at the beginning of each fiscal year, taking into account the status of risks and internal controls across the Group, and conducts audits in a systematic manner.
+Internal audit reports are submitted directly to the President at monthly reporting meetings and are also distributed to all Directors, Corporate Auditors, and relevant departments.
+In addition, the Audit Department reports semi-annually to the Board of Directors and quarterly to a joint meeting consisting of all Executive Officers.

 Internal Control